Friday, May 24, 2013

 If you are spending a significant amount of money for an autograph, it would probably be best to make sure it has been viewed by someone who has seen that signature before and deemed it likely to be authentic.
 That is especially true for something like Mickey Mantle autographs which have, through the years, been forged by talented con artists.

 However, modern day autographs simply may not be worth an unscrupulous attempt at forgery.
 There are many autographs on eBay that are perfectly fine, even without a COA.
 Check the seller feedback and try and get the provenance of the item if it is not in the description.
-Simple common sense is often the best guide.
+Simple common sense is often the best guide but there are some excellent books on autograph collecting and authenticity on the market that we’d recommend.
+See them here.

 Just remember, especially when buying rare sports autographs, if it sounds too good to be true it probably is.